Theme from Mission: Impossible: Other cover versions and renditions

 Jazz organist Jimmy Smith recorded a cover version for his 1968 album Livin' It Up.

+Composer and arranger Alan Copeland in 1968 issued the single, "Mission: Impossible Theme / Norwegian Wood", interpolating "Theme from Mission: Impossible" and the Beatles song "Norwegian Wood".
+It peaked at number 120 on the Billboard Bubbling Under chart and won a Grammy Award for Best Contemporary Pop Performance by a Chorus.

+The recording might be termed a proto-mashup.
+In her 2014 essay, "When Pop Stars Collide: Mashups As Musical Destiny," Assistant Professor of Music Theory Christina Boone of Indiana State University states that this "was probably the earliest example of pop songs being heard at the same time, overlaid on top of one another," while also noting that it cannot literally be termed a mashup since it employed no pre-recorded music but rather Copeland's own newly recorded arrangements of the two compositions.

 One cover version was recorded by French No Wave artist Lizzy Mercier Descloux on her 1979 album, Press Color.

 A version of the theme was used during the panty raid sequence of the 1984 movie Revenge of the Nerds.

 A version of the theme was also used during the electric zap belt donning sequence in the 1992 movie Wayne's World.

 An arrangement of the theme was composed by Bruce Broughton for the pound escape sequence in 1993’s Homeward Bound: The Incredible Journey.
 The song transitions from the theme to original music and was included in the expanded Intrada Records soundtrack release, the track simply being titled “Mission: Impossible”.

 Rhythm section and production duo Sly and Robbie recorded a cover version for their 1997 album Mambo Taxi, a reggae and dub reworking of classic film themes.

 The theme's melodies form the basis of Limp Bizkit's 2000 single "Take a Look Around", which was recorded for the soundtrack of the second film.

 Russian ethnic band Bugotak recorded a Russian-language rap song with ethnic Siberian instruments based on "Take a Look Around", the theme and "Empty Spaces" by Pink Floyd, entitled "Missiya Maadai-kara nevypolnima".